Theory for polariton-assisted remote energy transfer: Application of the theory

-and $B_{\text{TDBC}}$ is the discrete set (see SI) of localized vibrational modes measured\citep{Coles2011} to significantly couple to each TDBC exciton;\citep{Coles2011} such coupling has been experimentally\citep{Coles2011,Virgili2011,Coles2011PRB,Somaschi2011,Coles2013} and theoretically\citep{Agranovich2003,Litinskaya2004,Chovan2008,Michetti2008,Michetti2009} supported as the mechanism of vibrational relaxation for the dye.
-The Lorentzian spectral-overlap factor in Eq. (\ref{eq:spectral density tdbc}) accounts for broadening,\citep{Agranovich2003,Litinskaya2004} particularly a homogeneous type associated with linewidth $\Gamma$(here set to the chromophore decay energy, 47 meV).
-Placing the donor slab on top of the spacer on the metal and varying the acceptor position on top of the donors (Fig. \ref{fgr:pda_d_fixd}a), we find that for all donor-acceptor separations, the rates of transfers from UP to dark donors ($\sim10^{5}\text{ ns}^{-1}$) and MP to dark acceptors ($\sim10^{4}-10^{5}\text{ ns}^{-1}$) are substantially higher compared to those from dark donors to MP ($\sim10^{3}\text{ ns}^{-1}$) and dark acceptors to LP ($\sim10^{3}\text{ ns}^{-1}$) (Fig. \ref{fgr:pda_d_fixd}b,c).
+$\Gamma=47\text{ meV}$ is equal to the chromophore decay energy, and $B_{\text{TDBC}}$ is the discrete set (Section \ref{subsec:rates_both}) of localized vibrational modes which significantly couple to each TDBC exciton; such coupling has been experimentally\citep{Coles2011,Virgili2011,Coles2011PRB,Somaschi2011,Coles2013} and theoretically supported as the mechanism of vibrational relaxation for the dye\citep{Agranovich2003,Litinskaya2004,Chovan2008,Michetti2008,Michetti2009}; our spectral density has been reconstructed from the works of Agranovich and coworkers \citep{Agranovich2003,Litinskaya2004}.
+By placing the donor slab on top of the spacer on the metal and varying the acceptor position on top of the donors (Fig. \ref{fgr:pda_d_fixd}a), we find that for all donor-acceptor separations, the rates of PARET from UP to dark donors ($\sim10^{5}\text{ ns}^{-1}$) and MP to dark acceptors ($\sim10^{4}-10^{5}\text{ ns}^{-1}$) are substantially higher compared to those from dark donors to MP ($\sim10^{3}\text{ ns}^{-1}$) and dark acceptors to LP ($\sim10^{3}\text{ ns}^{-1}$) (Fig. \ref{fgr:pda_d_fixd}b).
 These observations are in agreement with our discussion above, where the dark state manifolds act as population sinks due to their high density of states.
+Indeed, we also notice that the rates for $\text{UP}\rightarrow dark_{D}$ and $\text{MP}\rightarrow dark_{A}$ are enhanced (Fig. \ref{fgr:pda_d_fixd}b) compared to those of $\text{UP}\rightarrow\text{MP}$ and $\text{MP}\rightarrow\text{LP}$, respectively, by approximately $N_{z}=35$, the analytically estimated ratio solely based on the associated density of final states.
+Another interesting detail seen from Fig. \ref{fgr:pda_d_fixd}b is that the $\text{UP}\rightarrow\text{MP}$ ($\text{MP}\rightarrow\text{LP}$) rate with respect to the interslab distance $\Delta z$ is essentially parallel to that of $\text{UP}\rightarrow dark_{D}$ ($\text{MP}\rightarrow dark_{A}$).
+This is a consequence of the MP (LP) having mostly donor (acceptor) energy (Fig. \ref{fgr:pda_d_fixd_disp}) and character (Fig. \ref{fgr:pda_d_fixd_char}) for most points in the FBZ.
+The $\text{UP}\rightarrow dark_{A}$ and $\text{UP}\rightarrow\text{LP}$ processes behave similarly (Fig \ref{fgr:pda_d_fixd_minor}).